 Heather Frizzell is a writer and former college professor who lived in the Boston area for over ten years.
-She has a BFA in Writing, Literature, and Publishing from Emerson College and an MFA in Creative Writing from Fairfield University.
-In Fall of 2017, she enrolled in the University of Washington’s MA in International Studies program with a regional focus on Russia and Chechnya.
-Her current academic research is the larger political and sociological context of the Tsarnaev case, which includes Islamophobia, Orientalism, and the long term consequences of America’s “War on Terror.”
+She holds an MA in International Studies from the University of Washington, as well as a BFA in Writing, Literature, and Publishing from Emerson College and an MFA in Creative Writing from Fairfield University.
+In May 2019, she completed her Master’s thesis on Orientalism and Islamophobia present in the official response to the Boston Marathon bombing and the policing of Dzhokhar Tsarnaev as a Muslim suspect.

 Thomas R. Frizzell, Esq. (also known as Attorney Dad) has over 35 years’ worth of experience practicing law in the state of Connecticut, many of it criminal defense work.
 He has a BS in Finance from the University of Connecticut, a JD degree from Wake Forest University School of Law, and has almost completed his LLM in Law, Psychiatry and Criminology from George Washington University School of Law.
 He was licensed to practice law in the states of Connecticut and North Carolina, and was admitted to practice before all federal courts, including the Supreme Court of the United States.
 He has since retired to the warmer climate of New Mexico, but his daughter’s interest in the Marathon Bombing case renewed his passion for the law and the imperative that it be applied fairly and equally to all citizens.
 He provides many legal insights, definitions, analyses, and much needed moral support.